-- our total liabilities (on a consolidated basis, including those of our subsidiaries) divided by our total consolidated assets (based on the market value of all vessels owned by our subsidiaries, and the book value of all other assets, on an adjusted basis as set out in the relevant guarantee) must not exceed 80% or 85% (depending on the relevant quarantee); - the ratio of our aggregate debt to EBITDA must not at any time exceed 5.5:1 on a trailing 12 months' basis or the ratio of our aggregate debt after deducting cash to EBITDA must not at any time exceed 8.5:1 on a trailing 12 months' basis; - our consolidated net worth (consolidated total assets less consolidated total liabilities) must not at any time be less than \$150.0 million, as adjusted to reflect, among other things, the market value of our vessels as set out in the relevant guarantee; - maintenance of minimum free liquidity of \$500,000 on deposit with the relevant lender on a per vessel basis; and - payment of dividends is subject to no event of default having occurred.
+- our total liabilities (on a consolidated basis, including those of our subsidiaries) divided by our total consolidated assets (based on the market value of all vessels owned by our subsidiaries, and the book value of all other assets, on an adjusted basis as set out in the relevant guarantee) must not exceed 80% or 85% (depending on the relevant guarantee); - the ratio of our aggregate debt to EBITDA must not at any time exceed 5.5:1 on a trailing 12 months' basis or the ratio of our aggregate debt after deducting cash to EBITDA must not at any time exceed 6.5:1 or 8.5:1 on a trailing 12 months' basis.
+EBITDA is not a recognized measurement under US GAAP and represents net income before net interest expense, income tax expense, depreciation and amortization. - our consolidated net worth (consolidated total assets less consolidated total liabilities) must not at any time be less than \$150.0 million, as adjusted to reflect, among other things, the market value of our vessels as set out in the relevant guarantee; - maintenance of minimum free liquidity of \$500,000 on deposit with the relevant lender; and - · payment of dividends is subject to no event of default having occurred.